mdmtk/docs/edge/source/guide/csp/settings.md

 Description:

->This parm allows you to specify whether or not the device user will be allowed to Turn "Airplane Mode" On or Off from "Unknown Sources" on or off from the "Wireless & networks" section of the System Settings Menu.
+>This parm allows you to specify whether or not the device user will be allowed to Turn "Airplane Mode" On or Off from the "Wireless & Networks" section of the System Settings Menu, from the Quick Settings, and from the Power Key Menu.

 <div class="parm-table">
  <table>